A Classification Theorem for Steady Euler Flows: Introduction and Main Results

-\begin{theorem} Let $\Omega$ be an analytic, simply connected, and bounded subset of $\mathbb{R}^2$.
-Assume that $\psi$ is analytic on $\bar\Omega$, is constant on $\partial\Omega$, and satisfies the steady Euler equation.
-Let $[a,b]$ be the range of $\psi$ on $\bar{\Omega}.$ Then, one of the following must hold. \begin{itemize} \item $\Omega$ is a ball and $\psi$ is radial. \item There exists $F\in C([a,b])$ that is analytic on the open interval $(a,b)$, for which \end{itemize} \end{theorem} \begin{remark} We show moreover that $F$ is actually H\"older continuous globally, admitting a convergent Puiseux series at the endpoints.
+\begin{theorem} Let $\Omega$ be a simply connected and bounded domain of $\mathbb{R}^2$.
+Assume that $\psi$ is analytic on $\bar\Omega$, is constant on $\partial\Omega$, and satisfies the steady Euler equation \eqref{SEEBracket}.
+Let $[a,b]$ be the range of $\psi$ on $\bar{\Omega}.$ Then, one of the following must hold. \begin{itemize} \item $\Omega$ is a ball and $\psi$ is radial. \item There exists $F\in C([a,b])$ that is analytic on the open interval $(a,b)$, for which \end{itemize} \end{theorem} \begin{remark} As $\psi$ is analytic in $\overline{\Omega}$ and $\partial \Omega$ is a level set of $\psi$, due to the structure theorem on the zero sets of real analytic functions (See Proposition \ref{structure of nodal set}), the boundary $\partial \Omega$ has to be a piecewise analytic curve. \end{remark} \begin{remark} We show moreover that $F$ is actually H\"older continuous globally, admitting a convergent Puiseux series at the endpoints.
 In fact, the precise form of the Puiseux expansion of $F$ at $a$ and $b$, see Lemma \ref{lemma:Puiseux expression near 1}, allows us to define $\mathcal{L}=\Delta-F'(\psi)$ as a self-adjoint operator on suitable (weighted) spaces.
-In particular, it can be decomposed into an invertible Schr\"odinger operator plus a compact perturbation and the Fredholm alternative can be applied to study its invertibility properties.
+In particular, it can be decomposed into an invertible Schr\"odinger operator plus a {relatively} compact perturbation.
+Hence the Fredholm {theory} can be applied to study its invertibility properties.
 This is key to understanding the local structure of the set of steady states near arbitrary ones.
-We summarise this as an interesting consequence of the proof in the following corollary. \end{remark} \begin{corollary} Assume $\psi\in C^\omega(\bar\Omega)$ for an analytic, simply connected, and bounded domain $\Omega.$ If and if $[a,b]$ is the range of $\psi$ on $\bar\Omega,$ then $F$ is analytic on $(a,b)$ and admits a (locally) convergent Puiseux series at the endpoints. \end{corollary} The main novelty of Theorem \ref{MainTheorem} compared to other rigidity results on steady Euler flows mentioned above is that we make no structural or smallness assumptions on $\Omega$ or on $\psi$.
-The results are also, in some sense, optimal since \cite{enciso2024smooth} shows that we cannot relax the analyticity condition to finite smoothness and Theorem \ref{main3} shows the result cannot hold in general on multiply connected domains.
-The analyticity assumption is one drawback of Theorem \ref{MainTheorem}; it would be nice if it could be replaced by a less stringent structural assumption.
+We summarize this as an interesting consequence of the proof in the following corollary. \end{remark} \begin{corollary} For a given analytic, simply connected and bounded domain $\Omega$, Suppose that $\psi\in C^\omega(\bar\Omega)$ (the set of real-analytic functions in $\bar{\Omega}$) takes a constant on $\partial \Omega$.
+If and if $[a,b]$ is the range of $\psi$ in $\bar\Omega,$ then $F$ is analytic on $(a,b)$ and admits a (locally) convergent Puiseux series at the endpoints. \end{corollary} The main novelty of Theorem \ref{MainTheorem}, compared with other results of rigidity in steady Euler flows mentioned above, is that we make no structural or smallness assumptions on $\Omega$ or on $\psi$.
+The results are also, in some sense, optimal, since \cite{enciso2024smooth} shows that we cannot relax the analyticity condition to finite smoothness, and Proposition \ref{main3} shows that the result cannot hold in general on multiply connected domains.